3D Reconstruction in Noisy Agricultural Environments: A Bayesian Optimization Perspective for View Planning: Conclusions

-This paper focuses on the view planning problem of optimally placing a given set of cameras in the 3D space, so that to obtain sufficient visual information and accurately reconstruct a 3D area of interest.
+This paper focuses on the VP problem of optimally placing a given set of cameras in a 3D space, to obtain sufficient visual information and accurately reconstruct a 3D area of interest.
 Unlike existing approaches in the literature, this work is the first to incorporate the existing noise of the environment in the VP problem without knowledge of the analytic noise expression.
-To optimize the so-termed reward function that gives an estimate of the reconstruction quality and whose closed-form expression is unknown due to the embodied noise, Bayesian optimization techniques are utilized.
-The latter provides assistance in effectively optimizing the black-box reward function in a sample-efficient manner.
-While most existing VP approaches entail discretizing the search space, the proposed approach hinges on a continuous optimization problem where any position belonging to the entire space can be explored.
+To optimize the so-termed reward function that gives an estimate of the reconstruction quality and whose closed-form expression is unknown due to the embodied noise, an adaptive Bayesian optimization technique is advocated.
+This provides assistance in effectively optimizing the black-box reward function in a sample-efficient manner.
+While most existing VP approaches entail discretizing the search space, the proposed approach depends on a continuous optimization problem where any position belonging to the entire space can be explored.
 Numerical tests on noisy agricultural settings demonstrate the efficacy of the novel approach in accurately reconstructing 3D areas with only a small budget of available cameras.

 Future directions include theoretical and robustness analysis of the proposed method, and its assessment on real-world agricultural environments.
-Further environmental scenarios can additionally be considered, with application to forest and fire monitoring or urban surveillance.
+Further environmental scenarios can additionally be considered, with applications to forestry and fire monitoring or urban surveillance.